 It has become increasingly apparent that the most desirable women in the eyes of Nigerian men in diaspora from Nigeria to join them in matrimony are medical professionals.
-Female doctors, nurses, pharmacists, radiographers etc. that have already qualified in Nigeria are incredibly well-valued as migratory wives by men in diaspora.
+Female doctors, nurses, pharmacists, radiographers etc. that have already qualified in Nigeria are incredibly well-valued as migratory wives by men in the diaspora.
 Women who can and do qualify as medical professionals after they arrive in diaspora either as single or married women are also very well-valued by suitors and husbands, respectively.
-The reason is almost exclusively economic, but there is a price for marrying a woman who is sure to earn more than her husband in the near future.
+The reason is almost exclusively economic, but there is a price for marrying a woman who is sure to earn more than her husband shortly.
 What is it?

 In the USA, it is becoming expected news that a Nigerian man has just murdered his wife, mostly a medical bride.
 Many Nigerian men can face up to the reality of their wives earning much more they do but not to the reality of the power, independence and dominance it confers upon wives.
 What a strange paradox?
 The result is often terminal violence in the USA but in Europe murder under such circumstances is a rarity even though the domestic problems can be terrible.
 Successful men are not the ones who murder their wives in these cases.
 The cost of medical mail brides is not usually easy to manage in the long run for many.

 Marrying a woman with a good, reliable and secure income is a way out for many, a very good way out.
 A man who does not earn enough to afford a mortgage for a house or rent a flat on his own can do so with a “hardworking” wife who earns well.
-The medical profession is not only best-paying profession on average for Nigerians in diaspora; it is also the most secure.
+The medical profession is not only the best-paying profession on average for Nigerians in the diaspora; it is also the most secure.
 The future may tell another story.

 There is also an element of prestige to being married to a wife who is a medical doctor.
-It is not surprising that a man who has two children each from his failed marriages to two medical brides from Nigeria, boasts that the mothers of his kids are ‘medical doctors’!
+It is not surprising that a man who has two children each from his failed marriages to two medical brides from Nigeria boasts that the mothers of his kids are ‘medical doctors’!
 Economic reasons are certainly not the only ones that motivate men to marry medical brides.

 The allure of relocating overseas is irresistible enough but many women in such situations develop deep-seated resentment over time about being brought to diaspora on false pretexts of the man’s ‘good life’ overseas and being persuaded to marry an obvious “inferior” career-wise and sometimes otherwise in many senses.
 Well, in hindsight mode.
 The resentment and greater economic power would produce actions and reactions on the part of the wife that will displease the man; rendering the very social stature of his manhood is threatened existentially can be dangerous.